-That said, it is worth noting for both age groups that no lender uses your credit score alone to approve or decline you for finance, many other factors come into play such as your ability to make regular payments on time and any other debts you may have.
+That said, it is worth noting for both age groups that no lender uses your age alone to approve or decline you for finance.
+Other factors also come into play, such as your ability to make regular payments on time and any other debts you may have.

 Still unsure if you're eligible for car leasing?